YanevDimo/RealEStateListing/README.md

    - The application will auto-create the database if `createDatabaseIfNotExist=true` is set

 4. **Property Service Microservice** (Required)

    - This application depends on a property-service microservice running on port 8083
    - The property-service must be running and accessible at `http://localhost:8083`
-   - Ensure the property-service is started before running this application

-5. **Docker & Docker Compose** (Optional - for Docker setup)
+5. **Docker & Docker Compose** (Optional - for Docker setup and Kafka)
    - Download from: https://www.docker.com/products/docker-desktop
    - Verify installation: `docker --version` and `docker-compose --version`
+   - Required if using Docker Compose to run the application with Kafka
+   - Kafka is included in docker-compose.yml for distributed event streaming
    - Required only if using Docker deployment option

 ## 🚀 Quick Start